openaps/docs/docs/Automate-system/vizualization.md

 $ openaps alias add status-upload '! bash -c "openaps report invoke monitor/upload-status.json && ns-upload $NIGHTSCOUT_HOST $API_SECRET devicestatus.json monitor/upload-status.json"'
 ```

-To test this alias, you may run your loop manually from command line, execute `status-upload`, examine the output, and check that the new status is visible on the OpenAPS pillbox on your Nightscout page.
+To test this alias, you may first run your loop manually from command line, then execute `openaps status-upload`, examine the output, and check that the new status is visible on the OpenAPS pill box on your Nightscout page.
 To automate the status upload each time the loop is executed you can simply add `status-upload` to your main OpenAPS loop alias.
 The OpenAPS pill box will show when the last time your loop ran.
 If you hover over it, it will provide critical information that was used in the loop, which will help you understand what the loop is currently doing.

 The OpenAPS pill box has four states, based on what happened in the last 15 minutes:  Enacted, Looping, Waiting, and Warning:

 * Waiting is when OpenAPS is uploading, but hasn't seen the pump in a while
 * Warning is when there hasn't been a status upload in the last 15 minutes
 * Enacted means OpenAPS has recently enacted the pump
-* Looping means OpenAPS is running but has not enacted the pump <br>
+* Looping means OpenAPS is running but has not enacted the pump

 Some things to be aware of: